MarceauQuatredeniers/Meta-analysis-of-healthy-human-kidney-single-cell-transcriptomics/README.md

 # Meta-analysis-of-renal-sc-sn-RNAseq
-Here's the code to reproduce the analysis presented in Quatredeniers et al. XXX
+Here's the code to reproduce the analysis presented in *Quatredeniers et al. Sci Data.
+2022.* doi: XXX